zero-to-mastery/resources/generalResources.md

 - [StackOverflow](https://stackoverflow.com/): A massive resource of questions and answers having to do with coding.
 If you have a question regarding web development or coding in general, chances are it has already been answered on StackOverflow.

-- [Think Like A Programmer](https://thecodingclassroom.teachable.com/p/think-like-a-programmer): a free online class to help new programmers to build their first projects
+- [Think Like A Programmer](https://thecodingclassroom.teachable.com/p/think-like-a-programmer): A free online class to help new programmers to build their first projects from scratch.
+Using specific strategies, it focuses on the process of problem-solving as well as the "soft" side of things (think motivation, productivity, etc.).